redox-os/book/src/developer-faq.md

 ### Why Redox prefer to port software from source instead of binary compatibility?

-Ports using POSIX/Linux source compatibility require much less effort, are easier and have less maintenace cost than BSD (BSD libc and kernel ABIs) or Linux (glibc/musl and kernel ABIs) binary compatibility (which would increase API complexity and feature sets and make them mandatory).
+Ports using POSIX/Linux source compatibility require much less effort, are easier and have less maintenace cost than supporting BSD (BSD libc and kernel ABIs) or Linux (glibc/musl and kernel ABIs) binary compatibility (which would increase API complexity and feature sets and make them mandatory).

 - glibc = GNU C Standard Library, with some POSIX APIs
 - BSD libc = BSD C Standard Library, with some POSIX APIs